 - 1. Providers must have clear, documented admissions criteria for programmes which enable a student to successfully engage with the programme, i.e. a placement test which is fit-for-purpose; - 2.
 Providers must register students for the relevant end-of-programme exam(s) upon commencement of their studies and retain records of exam registration and, where possible, results, for a three year period.
-Evidence of registration of students for exams must be supplied to ISD on request.
+Evidence of registration of students must be supplied to ISD on request.
 Failure to do so may result in a provider being removed from the ILEP; - 3.
-Providers must ensure non-EEA student progression across programmes, i.e. a non-EEA student can not be enrolled on a second consecutive programme at the same or lower level than the first programme on which they were enrolled.
-Upon successful completion of the foundation programme, the student must progress to the higher education programme for which they have a conditional offer.
+Providers must ensure non-EEA student progression across programmes, i.e. a non-EEA student cannot be enrolled on a second consecutive programme at the same or lower NFQ level than the first programme on which they were enrolled.